 It varies, because we give our writers great flexibility to produce according to the time they have available to do so.

 All of our writers create plots for us, when they want to take a break from writing their own novels.

 Question: Why are your plots more special than those I can buy from others for about twenty bucks?

 Answer: Most sets of fiction plots that you will find elsewhere are sold in packages of ten.
 I have seen those ten-sets sold for anywhere from $12 to $50 per set.
-All are within a single genre, but they are ten stand-alone plots.
+All are within a single genre, but they are ALL stand-alone plots.

 Question: What about duplicate content?
 Won’t I get banned from Amazon if I publish books written with your plots?

 Answer: This is a non-issue for several reasons.

 ONE: You will want to change the names of the characters and the name of the locations, to make the story your own.

 TWO: These pre-written plots will most often serve as a spark for your own creativity.
 You will make changes to the stories to turn them into something that is more appealing to you.
 Some people take out scenes, add scenes, merge multiple plots into one, and divide a single plot into several books.

 THREE: If you and I started with the exact same outline, both of us will absolutely create completely different stories.
 In modern storytelling, Star Wars, Harry Potter and Percy Jackson all were written with the same basic foundation — the Heroes’ Journey.
 I think you would be hard-pressed to suggest that any of these stories were the same.